mhedenus/on_graphs_and_models/README.md

 ## Abstract

 This is an essay about graphs and and models.
-The main question is how to bring together [__Resource Description Framework (RDF)__](https://www.w3.org/RDF/) and __Property Graphs (PG)__.
+The main question is how to bring together __Resource Description Framework__ and __Property Graph__.
 The bridge is not a technical thing like [__RDF*__](https://github.com/w3c/rdf-star).
-The main difference between RDF and PG lies deeper, in basic decisions how to do modeling.
+The main difference between RDF and Property Graph lies deeper in basic decisions how to do modeling.

-With this essay I want to investigate distinct modeling styles.
+With this essay I want to investigate modeling styles and how they are based on different graph styles.

-The conclusions are the foundation for a generalized view on graphs and modeling which in in turn is the basis for technical solutions that harmonize RDF and PGs.
+The conclusion are the foundation for a generalized view on graphs and modeling which in in turn is the basis for technical solutions that harmonize RDF and PGs.

 ## Making a Model